All You Need To Know About Cloud-Based Phone System

 The voicemail-to-email feature of a cloud phone system helps convert the voicemail into an audio file and send it to an email address.
 Without using the voicemail box, the recipient can access the voicemail.
 As the voicemail is within the data limits, the recipient can refer to it whenever needed.

-Before you decide if you should shift to using a cloud-based phone system, you should evaluate the following factors.
+Before you decide if you should shift to using a cloud based phone system for small business, you should evaluate the following factors.

 1. Infrastructure